buvoli/nprk-mr-intro/matlab/README.md

 ---

-This directory contains the MATLAB code for reproducing stability figures from:
+This directory contains MATLAB code for reproducing the numerical experiment (Figure 4) from the manuscript

     T. Buvoli, B. K. Tran, B. S. Southworth, "Multirate Runge-Kutta for Nonlinearly Partitioned Systems", 2025.